-As Vice President, Customer Support Services for the Retail and Services sector, Mary Ann is responsible for the delivery of support services to Oracle’s largest and most strategic customer base in the Retail and Services industry.
+As Vice President, Customer Success, for Oracle, Mary Ann Bianco is responsible for the delivery of support services to Oracle’s largest and most strategic customer base.
 Successful delivery of services to Oracle’s most complex and demanding customer base is the primary focus of this customer advocacy/support organization.

 Mary Ann currently sits on the Oracle executive steering committee for the Oracle Women’s Leadership (OWL) program, a global diversity initiative at Oracle directed at talent management and leadership, where she has been an active participant in leading change since 2004.

-During her 16 years at Oracle, Mary Ann also served as Vice President, Business Development, Appliances-Marketing and Sales Development, where she led the worldwide Go-To-Market function for Oracle’s Server Appliance.
+Mary Ann also served as Vice President, Business Development, Appliances, Marketing and Sales Development, where she led the worldwide Go-To-Market function for Oracle’s Server Appliance.
 She led a cross-functional and cross-divisional overlay business development organization that drove sales through a worldwide channel strategy.
 She also was Vice President, HP Business Unit, and was responsible for co-engineering, marketing and alliances for the Oracle/HP partnership.

 Partner, Chief Operating Officer, Seiler LLP

-Lynne is a Partner and Chief Operating Officer of Seiler LLP.
-The firm specializes in the ultra high-net-worth space and provides tax, advisory and family office services to some of the world’s most affluent individuals and multi-generational families, successful entrepreneurs, business, community and philanthropic leaders.
-Based in Silicon Valley and San Francisco, the firm has been recognized as a "Best of the Best Firm" for eleven years.
+Lynne Born is a Partner and Chief Operating Officer of Seiler LLP.
+The firm specializes in the ultra high-net-worth space and provides tax, advisory and family office services to some of the world’s most affluent individuals and multi-generational families, successful entrepreneurs and business, community and philanthropic leaders.
+Based in Silicon Valley and San Francisco, the firm has been recognized as a "Best of the Best Firm" for 12 years.

 Ana serves on the board of directors for Watermark and is a Watermark Make Your Mark award winner.
 She has been honored with the "Most Powerful and Influential Women Award" from the National Diversity Council, the "Tribute to Women Award" from the YMCA and the "Industry Leader Award" from the Professional Business Women of California.

 Partner and President, DeWinter Group

-As Partner and President of DeWinter Group, Derek helps to lead his organization and maintain its position as the premier Financial Recruitment Firm in The Bay Area.
-In addition to working with clients and candidates, Derek helps to set strategic direction, develop business, hire and train and occasionally share a funny story picked up during his almost 20 years in the Search Business.
-The firm has been listed in the Silicon Valley Business Journals Fast 50 for the past two years and was ranked the 11th Fastest Growing Company in Silicon Valley in 2012.
+As Partner and President of the DeWinter Group, Derek DeWinter helps to lead his organization and maintain its position as the premier financial recruitment firm in the Bay Area.
+In addition to working with clients and candidates, Derek helps to set strategic direction, develop business, hire and train and occasionally share a funny story picked up in more than 20 years in the search business.

-In addition to the DeWinter Group, Derek currently serves as President of national Organization AAFA – The American Association of Finance & Accounting.
-AAFA is a national affiliation of independently owned Financial Search firms that offer a national resource for local professionals looking to identify opportunities in other parts of the country.
+In addition to the DeWinter Group, Derek serves as president of The American Association of Finance & Accounting, a national affiliation of independently owned financial search firms that offer a national resource for local professionals looking to identify opportunities in other parts of the country.
 He also serves on the board of directors for Watermark.

-Derek graduated from Santa Clara University and lives in Los Gatos, California, with his wife and 3 children.
+Derek graduated from Santa Clara University and lives in Los Gatos, Calif., with his wife and three children.
 He has lived in Oakland, Michigan, Germany and Oahu but is from Maui (and yes, has been known to surf, spearfish and can talk pidgin if necessary).

 Managing Partner (SV) and IP Trial Attorney, Duane Morris

 Felicia Mayo is the Head of Diversity and Inclusion at Tesla.
-Prior to that, she was Vice President, Global Talent Acquisition and Authenticity and Inclusion for Juniper Networks in Sunnyvale.
-This position gives Felicia the unique opportunity to work with Employees, Leaders and the Marketplace globally while transforming the approach to talent and diversity for Juniper Networks and in the industry.
-Felicia has been with Juniper for 8.5 years.
+Prior to that, she was Vice President, Global Talent Acquisition and Authenticity and Inclusion for Juniper Networks where she had the unique opportunity to work with employees, leaders and the marketplace globally while transforming the approach to talent and diversity for Juniper Networks and in the industry.

 She started her career with PriceWaterhouseCoopers as a Benefits Research Analyst after graduating with a B.A. of Political Science from North Carolina State University.
-PWC afforded her the opportunity to lean into her leadership capabilities by leading one of the largest outsourced Defined contributions accounts.
-PWC set the foundation for Felicia to continue career growth in High Tech in Silicon Valley starting with Siebel Systems for 5.5 years.
-Felicia embraced the technology developed by Siebel Systems and even in HR crossed boundaries in development of technology with Product Marketing and IT, as an HR Professional and provided HR support in Canada, Latin America and EMEA for a significant portion of her career with Siebel Systems.
+PwC afforded her the opportunity to lean into her leadership capabilities by leading one of the largest outsourced defined contributions accounts.
+PwC set the foundation for Felicia to continue her career growth in high-tech in Silicon Valley, starting with Siebel Systems and then Oracle.

-Felicia’s life work continues at Juniper and the boundary-less environment continues to allow opportunities for the future.
-As she continues to reach her professional aspirations, she does not lose focus on giving back to the community.
+Felicia serves on the board of directors for Watermark, and she co-leads the Watermark CHRO Network.
 She is an active member of Alpha Kappa Alpha Sorority Inc. Rho Delta Omega Chapter located in Palo Alto.
 She has served as Vice President, Committee leader and Mentor to undergraduates at Stanford University.